-The Bethel Public Library welcomes everyone to come in and enjoy the art and collectibles of several exhibitors, on view right now!
+The Bethel Public Library welcomes everyone to spend some time enjoying the art and collectibles on view now!

 On the second floor…

 In the Morris Gallery (Accessible Art Project), get a close-up view of Honorah O’Neill’s captivating creatures.

 In the display cabinet, look closely at the assortment of old bottles and glass transformers collected by Tom Borysiewicz, our Adult Services Librarian.
 Then visit Tom at the Reference Desk and he will tell you more about them!